hoangchu/qmk_firmware/keyboards/dz60/keymaps/hoang/readme.md

 # Hoang QMK Keymap
-This HHKB & splitted spacebar layout allows coding with little interuptions.
+This HHKB & splitted spacebar layout allows coding with little interruptions.
 The keymap is optimized for coding C# using ReSharper (in combination with Visual Studio or Rider).
 This keymap uses `LAYOUT_hhkb_split` configuration which's added along with this keymap.

 ![TINA-C with splitted spacebar](https://i.redd.it/h1m9zn8f8b321.jpg)